Modern, eco-friendly soil transformation for Vermont

 Human composting is an environmentally-friendly alternative to cremation and traditional burial, which is also known as soil transformation, body composting, natural organic reduction or terramation.
 Over a 45-day process, a body is gently transformed into nutrient-rich soil.

-Families in Vermont can choose how much soil they’d like returned - to scatter or plant - and the remainder is sent to local conservation sites where it’s used for land restoration projects, such as reforestation and growing trees.
+Families in Vermont can choose how much soil they'd like returned - to scatter or plant - and the remainder is sent to regional conservation sites where it's used for land restoration projects, such as reforestation and growing trees.
 The process returns the nutrients in our bodies to the natural world, and helps protect the planet for future generations.
-Whether you need our human composting services now, or you’re planning for the future, Earth is here to help Vermont residents.
+Whether you need our human composting services now, or you're planning for the future, Earth is here to work with Vermont families through our facility in Elkridge, MD.

 Is human composting legal in Vermont?